 If you’ve ever watched an agility competition, you know it’s basically a canine obstacle course.
 The dog must run through tunnels, leap over jumps, and weave through poles.
 But the dog isn’t working alone – this is a sport of exquisite teamwork.
-A successful run requires taking each obstacle in a certain order, and the dog relies on his handler to tell him what that is.
-That makes dog agility an exciting celebration of canine athleticism and the dog-human bond.
+A successful run requires taking each obstacle in a certain order, and the dog relies on their handler to tell them what that is.
+That makes agility an exciting celebration of canine athleticism and the dog-human bond.

 But is it right for you and your dog?
-Well, any pure-bred dog or mixed breed can participate.
-From Border Collies to Chihuahuas to Basset Hounds, this sport attracts them all.
+Well, any purebred dog or mixed breed can participate.
+From Border Collies to Chihuahuas to Basset Hounds, all dogs compete in this sport.
 Or do you wonder if you’re athletic enough?
-Don’t be concerned, you don’t have to run as fast as your dog to be successful.
+Don’t be concerned; you don’t have to run as fast as your dog to be successful.
 Everyone is welcome.
 Read on and see how you can get started in this dynamic sport.